apinanyogaratnam/atom-linker/README.md

 - search types: https://chat.openai.com/c/f0ec05f9-0d97-4774-8699-3a3548a4c398

 TODO:

+- need to save threads in the event of deleting an indexed column, need to know the running threads and then kill them safely?
+- batch inserts
 - return the row id as well when returning a list of records
 - need to lowercase all strings before inverted indexing + removing punctuation and diacritics
 - root word indexing: basically stemming where you remove the suffixes and prefixes of words to get the root word and then whenever a search is done, you remove the suffixes and prefixes of the search term and then search for the root word which will be indexes leading to more cases where the search term will be found in the index